cse112-sp22-group13/cse112-sp22-group13/admin/meetings/101921_TA_meeting1.md

 # 10-19-21 Meeting with Sanat, Andy, Scott and Alanna

 # Call to Order
-The first brainstorm meeting involving Team 4 members was called to order at 7:30 PM.
+TA meeting called to order at 7:30 PM.

 ## Everyone should read through the brainstorm assignment
 - During braintorm we should focus on creating user personas, ideally 4 to 5.